 Hometown Travel Writer

-The focus on this page will be travel within a five hour drive of Rochester New York.
+The focus on this page will be travel within five-hour drive of Rochester New York.
 The blogs will be a mix of articles and photography.
-The topics will be short getaways and information for the visitor, both local and out of town visitors.
+The topics will be short getaways and information for the visitor, both local and out-of-town visitors.

 Earlier this year, I met a few travel bloggers.
 They were on a fam trip just like I was.
 They however got there on the strength of their travel blogs followings.
 I will have to say that in some cases there writing left much to be desired.